dmking0728/100-days-of-code/dailylog.md

 Today's Progress: Working on the React course.
 TOday he gave us a challenge of having 2 dice display and clicking a button to change their values.

+DAY 98: July 5, 2019

+Today's Progress: Working on the React course.
+Completed the dice challenge.
+It was a bit difficult but it really helped to solidify state changes and props.
+I then uploaded the challenge on my github as a working project visit it here: https://dmking0728.github.io/Dice-App-React/